percona/percona-server/doc/source/flexibility/compressed_columns.rst

 ==============================

-To achieve a better compression ratio on relatively small individual data items, it is possible to pre-define a compression dictionary, which is a set of strings for each compressed column.
+To achieve a better compression ratio on relatively small individual data items, it is possible to predefine a compression dictionary, which is a set of strings for each compressed column.

 Compression dictionaries can be represented as a list of words in the form of a string (comma or any other character can be used as a delimiter although not required).
 In other words, ``a,bb,ccc``, ``a bb ccc`` and ``abbccc`` will have the same effect.
-However, the latter is more space-efficient.
+However, the latter is more compact.
 Quote symbol quoting is handled by regular SQL quoting.
-Maximum supported dictionary length is 32506 bytes (``zlib`` limitation).
+The maximum supported dictionary length is 32506 bytes (``zlib`` limitation).

 The compression dictionary is stored in a new system |InnoDB| table.
 As this table is of the data dictionary kind, concurrent reads are allowed, but writes are serialized, and reads are blocked by writes.
-Table read through old read views are unsupported, similarly to |InnoDB| internal DDL transactions.
+Table read through old read views are not supported, similar to |InnoDB| internal DDL transactions.

 Example
 -------